-Dazzlingly Obvious: The Photography of Public Spaces
+Dazzlingly Obvious: Photographing Poland's Public Spaces

 The authors presented below can be connected with the output of Berndt and Hill Becher from the Dusseldorf photographic school, who presented industrial architecture in a monumental way.
 In America, the exhibition New Topographics (1975), curated by William Jenkins, became a turning point for this mode of depiction.
-In Poland, it was mainly Wojciech Wilczek who popularised realistic photography which avoids excessive stylisation.
+In Poland, it was mainly Wojciech Wilczek who popularised realistic photography, which avoids excessive stylisation.

 Architecture of the Seventh Day

 The Temple of Divine Providence in Warsaw, photo from the 'Architecture of the Seventh Day' project, photo: courtesy of the Bęc Zmiana Foundation

 After the Second World War, 3,779 churches were built in Poland, which have strongly influenced the landscape but still haven’t been widely commented on.
 In the times of the communist regime, funding them was a form of social protest against the authorities.
 Most of them came to existence only thanks to the activities of the faithful.
 On the website www.architektura7dnia.pl, one can add one's own story connected with building a certain church, read articles (for example, the fascinating story of the Lord’s Ark in Nowa Huta) and view thematic galleries.
 The curators of the project are Kuba Snopek and Iza Cichońska.